NEI (Noisy Expected Improvement) Demo

 What would be really great would be if we could compute integrals like the EI integral or the NEI integral using QMC.
 If there are opportunities to use the latest research to adaptively study tolerance and truncate, that would be absolutely amazing.

-I put the NEI example up first because the FB crew has already done a great job showing how QMC can play a role.
+We put the NEI example up first because the FB crew has already done a great job showing how QMC can play a role.
 But, as you can see, NEI is more complicated than EI, and also not yet as popular in the community (though that may change).

 Bonus stuff